temporalio/documentation/docs/references/ui-configuration.md

 ## cors

-The `cors` field stands for Cross-Origin Resource Sharing.
+The name of the `cors` field stands for Cross-Origin Resource Sharing.
-This configuration allows for a list of domains that are authorized access to the UI Server APIs.
+Use this field to provide a list of domains that are authorized to access the UI Server APIs.```

 ```yaml
 cors: